08-10 - Extraction, Winterization, Filtration

 GMP and Validation | Cannabis Consulting Expertise | Designs, GMP Training and Compliance

 Our medical cannabis extraction consultants can guide you in the choice of alternative medicinal cannabis extraction designs and techniques to separate the cannabis plant materials into different chemical fractions.
-These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including medicinal cannabidiol products and medicinal products that contain tetrahydrocannabinol (THC).
+These techniques are often used to isolate specific target compounds; for example, at least 113 cannabinoids, including medicinal cannabidiol products and medicinal products containing tetrahydrocannabinol (THC).

 Extraction room 360° panorama – drag the cursor around the image to view the layout, for full screen choose the icon in the bottom right corner.